Czirion/Zamia-bacterial-BGCs/README.md

 ### Run Corason

 According to the BiG-SCAPE results we can choose a BGC of interest and choose one of the genomes where it is found.

-Make a folder for the CORASON analyses
+Make a folder for the CORASON analyses:
 ~~~shell
 mkdir zamia-dic2020/corason
 cd corason